Mass psychogenic illness: Medieval period

 The earliest studied cases linked with epidemic hysteria are the dancing manias of the Middle Ages, including St. John's dance and tarantism.
 These were supposed to be associated with spirit possession or the bite of the tarantula.
 Those with dancing mania would dance in large groups, sometimes for weeks at a time.
 The dancing was sometimes accompanied by stripping, howling, the making of obscene gestures, or reportedly laughing or crying to the point of death.
 Dancing mania was widespread over Europe.

 Between the 15th and 19th centuries, instances of motor hysteria were common in nunneries.
 The young women that made up these convents were sometimes forced there by family.
 Once accepted, they took vows of chastity and poverty.
 Their lives were highly regimented and often marked by strict disciplinary action.
 The nuns would exhibit a variety of behaviors, usually attributed to demonic possession.
 They would often use crude language and exhibit suggestive behaviors.

 In the English translation of Hecker's The Epidemics of the Middle Ages (1844), the translator and 18th century epidemiologist Benjamin Guy Babington included a personal note of his in the Hysteria section of The Dancing Mania chapter.
-Babington's note recalled reading an uncited French medical journal that described a large covenant of nuns in France that collectively began to meow like cats one day.
+Babington's note recalled reading an uncited French medical journal that described a large convent of nuns in France that collectively began to meow like cats one day.
 The nuns meowed for long periods of time throughout the day, for several hours, until they were beaten with rods to cease the excessive meowing.

 Priests were often called in to exorcise demons.